Alistair Smythe: Fictional character biography

 Smythe, no longer in his carapace but with his ability to walk restored by his earlier use of it, found his way outside prison and sought revenge on both Spider-Man and J. Jonah Jameson for the death of his father.
-He coerced Jameson to alter the stories in the Daily Bugle or else he'd kill his wife and son John Jameson.
+He coerced Jameson to alter the stories in the Daily Bugle or else he would kill his wife Joan Jameson and son John Jameson.
 Once Spider-Man caught on to Smythe's trail, he followed it back to the Bugle where Smythe assaulted him with recreated versions of every spider-slayer ever sent after Spider-Man in the past plus a pair of new creations—a miniature model designed to latch onto Spider-Man's face and penetrate his mind through use of radiation and a larger six-armed model arguably stronger than any other created.
 While attached to Spider-Man's head, the miniature spider-slayer psionically connected to Spidey's mind, copied thoughts of his loved ones, and broadcast that information to all the other mini-slayers.
 Smythe gave Spider-Man the choice of either stopping them or preventing the six-armed slayer from destroying Jameson.
 Spider-Man eventually shut down all the spider-slayers at the same time, but it was Jameson who beat Smythe to the verge of death with a baseball bat for threatening his family.
 Smythe made another return in which he used a poisonous spider he made and attacked John Jameson and caused him to end up in the hospital.

-During the "Big Time" storyline, Alistair Smythe returns with a new metallic body armor and is hunting down all of J. Jonah Jameson's friends and family.
-He decides to seek out Mac Gargan for help, who is currently locked away in jail.
+During the "Big Time" storyline, Smythe returns with a new metallic body armor and is hunting down all of J. Jonah Jameson's friends and family.
+He decides to seek out Scorpion (Mac Gargan) for help, who is currently locked away in jail.
 Posing as a scientist, Smythe infiltrates the Raft and makes off with Gargan.
 He then performs a cybernetic operation on him, turning him into a cyborg Scorpion, and convinces him to join his crusade against Jameson.
 At this point, Smythe has amassed a small army of cyborg minions, all of whom want revenge on Jameson.
-Smythe, Scorpion, and a new villain named Fly-Girl lead their army to attack the site of John Jameson's latest space mission, sabotaging the launch and holding John for ransom.
+Smythe, Scorpion, and a new villain Fly-Girl lead their army to attack the site of John Jameson's latest space mission, sabotaging the launch and holding John for ransom.
 Smythe's new plan was to kill all those close to Jameson, but not to kill Jameson himself so Jameson could feel the same suffering that he did losing his father.
-Smythe's actions get Jameson's wife Dr. Marla Jameson killed, as well as seemingly permanently negating Spider-Man's spider-sense when a device Spider-Man designed to overload a link between Smythe's current Slayers also damaged his spider-sense.
+Smythe's actions get Jameson's wife Marla Jameson killed, as well as seemingly permanently negating Spider-Man's spider-sense when a device Spider-Man designed to overload a link between Smythe's current Slayers also damaged his spider-sense.
 J. Jonah Jameson plans to have the death penalty given to Alistair Smythe for what happened to Marla.